greenland glacier Kayaking & HIKing expedition

 BOOKINGS ARE OPEN for 2020

 This is our yearly kayaking & hiking trip in one of Greenland’s most unique arctic environments.
-We go to Disko Bay which is a UNESCO World Heritage site, kayak among incredible icebergs, hike to the ice cap, admire whales and enjoy the magical light of the midnight sun.
+We go to Disko Bay which is a UNESCO World Heritage site, kayak among huge icebergs, hike to the ice cap, whale watch and enjoy the magical light of the midnight sun.
 We time the trips at the best window to whale watch.